home-assistant-libs/python-matter-server/README.md

 report in the [Home Assistant Core repository](https://github.com/home-assistant/core/issues/new/choose).

-You may also open issues in this repository if you are absolutely sure that your issue in related to the Matter Server component.
+You may also open issues in this repository if you are absolutely sure that your issue is related to the Matter Server component.

 ## Installation